 which were so dramatic when they were recorded from 1925.

 These performances were historically significant innovations, the 'unfathomable swing and apparent spontaneity' were astonishing at the time and their established longevity make them a rewarding focus for study.

-We are currently writing the harmonies and melody lines into 'Band in a Box' where the effects can be both musically analysed and heard as the transcription progresses against a suitable 'Band in a Box' style.
+We are currently writing the harmonies and melody lines into 'Band in a Box' software where the effects can be both musically analysed and heard as the transcription progresses against a suitable 'Band in a Box' style.

 Hearing the lines played against realistic backing chords and rhythm is helpful if the subtle timings and accents which make the music swing are to be faithfully reproduced.

 The project should help students to

 understand the structure of the ensembles and solos; it provides sheet music for